 - Martinmas or Saint Martin's Day on November 11th - another designated "end of the year" and another feast that involved copious amounts of food.

-Today, only Samhain is really observed ... and then often in its thoroughly bastardized and Americanized form of Halloween (complete with pumpkins, definitely not a native Irish fruit).
-And with the strange twist that most food consumed around Halloween will be of a processed, sugar-rich variety that could not be further from traditional harvest-time meals.
+Today, only Samhain is really observed in Ireland, though it is more and more commonly taking the shape of an Americanized form of Halloween (complete with pumpkins, definitely not a native Irish fruit).
+That means that the "feast" of Halloween is usually full of processed, sugar-rich foods that could not be further from traditional harvest-time meals.

 - The Church of Ireland also has no designated Sunday set aside for harvest celebrations, yet a service of thanksgiving is generally observed in every parish, with special prayers and often a special charity collection.